Breast cancer survivor offers wisdom at Faulkner satellite center

 The mission of the Multicultural Professional Network (MPN) Employee Resource Group is to contribute to an inclusive environment for employees of diverse cultural backgrounds by:

-Dana-Farber's Young Professionals Employee Resource Group was established to support the development of and tap into the unique talents and strengths of employees who are in their early 30s or younger.
-The group promotes interactions among the Institute's emerging leaders through social and professional networking events, community building activities, and career education opportunities.
-For more information, please contact us at firstname.lastname@example.org.
+Dana-Farber's Young Professionals Employee Resource Group was established to support the development of, and tap into the unique talents and strengths of, employees who are considered young professionals.
+The group promotes interactions among the Institute's emerging leaders through social and professional networking events, community service, and professional development opportunities.